-The tongue weight should be approximately 10 to 15% of the trailer's total weight, but must not exceed 1,000 lb.
-Under no condition should it exceed the hitch rating.
-Your hitch installer should provide your hitch rating information.
+The tongue weight should be approximately 10 to 15% of the trailer's total weight.
+Under no condition should it exceed the tow vehicles hitch rating.
+Please refer to the tow vehicles documentation for your vehicles hitch rating information.

 Towing Tips and Information